imbbLab/v3c-viz/README.md

 #### Compute Voronoi

 This command reads data between the supplied start and end loci, generates a contact matrix with the user-specified bin size as well as computing a Voronoi diagram from the same data.
+Issued with a GET request to a URL formatted like below.

 *Example*
 ```
 http://localhost:5002/voronoiandimage?smoothingIterations=1&binSizeX=5000&binSizeY=5000&sourceChrom=chr3R&targetChrom=chr3R&xStart=15887016&xEnd=16390631&yStart=15947403&yEnd=16411610
 ```

-*Options*
+*Parameters*

 | Name | Description |
 |------|-------------|